aro-network/aro-docs/docs/user-guides/software-setup.md

 When you are ready on the ARO Client Software Image installation, continue to the Part 2.

-## Part 2: Install PCDN Client

-Refer to [this tutorial document](https://download.aro.network/files/docs/PCDN_Client_Installation_Guide.pdf) for PCDN Client installation.
-Make sure that you have already installed ARO Client Software Image on your bare-metal machine (the Part 1).

-When you are ready on the PCDN Client installation, continue to the Part 3.

-## Part 3: ARO Client Node Initialization & Configuration
+## Part 2: ARO Client Node Initialization & Configuration

 This section describes how to register, configure and complete all initial setup needed for a functioning status for your ARO Client node.